0x444454/Commodore-6309/README.md

 [TODO: Provide proper diagrams]

 This is the clock adjustment and quadrature generator.
 It is based on the SuperPet schematics.
-It takes φ0 (C64 clock) as input, this is sent through a 4049 to raise it from TTL to CMOS levels.
+It takes φ0 (C64 CPU clock) as input, this is sent through a 4049 to raise it from TTL to CMOS levels.
 This is used as the 6309 E-Clock.
 The same signal is fed to a 74LS123 to generate the quadrature Q-Clock that runs 90 degrees out of phase.
 NOTE: I like color marking pins of chips to prevent wrong connections: Green is input, Blue is output.